The Dealians

-The liner notes of The Best of South African Pop, Volume 3 provides information that other musicians that were part of the line-up included Len Cooper (lead vocals/keyboards/trumpet), Laurene Gordon (organ/vocals) and Peter Richardson (drums).
+The liner notes of The Best of South African Pop, Volume 3 provide information that other musicians that were part of the line-up included Len Cooper (lead vocals/keyboards/trumpet), Laurene Gordon (organ/vocals) and Peter Richardson (drums).
 Mike Rome replaced Richardson and Gary van Zyl replaced McDonald.

 On 20 April 1971, South African radio personality and singer, Peter Lotis, presented the group with their gold disc for their hit single, "Look Out, Here Comes Tomorrow", on stage at the Colosseum cinema.
 It had reached the top of the South African charts in January.
-They performed live at the cinema before East London's premiere opening of Midnight Cowboy, which was voted South Africa's top film of 1970.
+They performed live at the cinema before East London's premiere of Midnight Cowboy, which was voted South Africa's top film of 1970.
 The song was a cover of an album track by the Monkees written by Neil Diamond, and was produced by Peter Lotis.